See a Doctor ASAP: Pains/Symptoms After a Car Crash

-If you are in a car accident and are feeling at all unwell after the accident, you should go to the emergency room or see your doctor as soon as possible.
+If you've been in a car accident and are feeling any indication that you've been injured -- maybe it just feels like something isn't "right" overall, or with a specific part of your body -- you should go to the emergency room and get checked out, or see your doctor as soon as possible.
 In this article, we'll explore both the medical and legal reasons for getting necessary medical care after a car accident.

-What Type of Injuries Can Car Accidents Cause?
+What Types of Injuries Can Car Accidents Cause?

 How Lack of Medical Treatment Can Become a Legal Issue

-Insurers feel that the more time that passes between the car accident and the initial treatment, the likelier it is that the plaintiff could be faking.
-Insurers know that, if you go directly from the accident scene to the hospital, then at least nothing else could have happened immediately after the car accident to have caused your injury.
-Insurers worry that, if you have a car accident on Tuesday, but do not have any medical treatment until Saturday, you might have hurt yourself fixing the roof or working out on Wednesday, Thursday, or Friday.
+Insurers feel that the more time that passes between the car accident and the initial treatment, the likelier it is that the claimant or plaintiff could be faking or at least exaggerating the extent of their injuries, in order to "milk" more out of the claim.
+Insurers also know that, if you go directly from the accident scene to the hospital, then at least nothing else could have happened immediately after the car accident to explain your injuries.
+Insurers worry that, if you have a car accident on Tuesday, but your records show that you did not receive any medical treatment until Saturday, you might have hurt yourself fixing the roof or working out on Wednesday, Thursday, or Friday.
 You might think that that is a ridiculous assertion.
-You really were hurt, but you couldn’t afford to miss work.
+Maybe the explanation is that you really were hurt, but you couldn’t afford to miss work.
 But how can you prove that you didn’t hurt yourself working out?
 It is impossible to disprove a negative.

 This is how not going to the hospital or to the doctor as soon as possible after a car accident can hurt your case and become a legal issue.
 So, the best course of action, if you feel even the slightest pain or discomfort after a car accident -- or you just feel somehow "not right" -- go to the doctor and get yourself checked out.